medizininformatik-initiative/clinical-cohort-definition-language/example-json/ccdl-v3/README.md

 # CCDL v3 worked examples

-Seven `version: "3"` cohort definitions, each chosen to demonstrate a different part of the relative time constraint extension.
+Eight `version: "3"` cohort definitions, each chosen to demonstrate a different part of the relative time constraint extension.
 The specification itself is [../../ccdl-v3-draft.md](../../ccdl-v3-draft.md), with a rules-only summary in [../../ccdl-v3-draft-tldr.md](../../ccdl-v3-draft-tldr.md).
 This file is a guide to the examples, not a second copy of the spec.